Agency Problems and Adversarial Bilevel Optimization under Uncertainty and Cyber Threats: Introduction

+{Note that the classical deterministic SIR model does not contain a Brownian perturbation.
+In our stochastic cyber-risk model, the parameter $\bar\beta>0$ remains the baseline transmission rate used in the formal model of Section 5.
+The additional Brownian term models uncertainty in the cumulative infection pressure generated by cyber propagation.
+Equivalently, one may write the infinitesimal contagion pressure as

+so that the stochastic contagion flow is $S_t I_t\,dB_t$.
+See \cite{hansen2011optimal,gray2011stochastic,hubert2022incentives}.
+Hence the susceptible and infected equations contain the stochastic terms $ -S_t I_t\,dB_t, +S_t I_t\,dB_t,$ respectively, together with the protection, recovered, and adversarial infection terms.
+Thus the randomness is not introduced through a separate transmission parameter; it is the diffusion component of the same SIR propagation mechanism, with volatility modulated by the cyber-attack variable $\eta$.} { In our model, $\eta$ represents ambient, background cyber risk and volatility uncertainty, such as continuous vulnerability scanning, phishing campaigns, or the gradual degradation of IT infrastructure by stealthy actors.
+Because this type of threat operates in the background and its exact intensity is ambiguous, modeling it as a continuous factor affecting the diffusion/volatility is highly appropriate and aligns with continuous-time robust control frameworks. }

-where $\mu$ represents the drift of the subsidiary's wealth, $\sigma$ represents the uncertainty induced by the hacking on the financial market impacting the portfolio value of the subsidiary with possible accident given by a Poisson random measures $\mu_P$, which intensity $\lambda$ depends on the compromised devices and the direct hacking activity, reflecting the L-hop modeling.
-Finally, Cyberattackers continuously evolve their tactics, techniques, and procedures.
+Regarding the uncertainty in the wealth of the subsidiary, we assume that the portfolio of the firm is given at time $t$ by the solution to the following SDE where $\mu_P$ represents the drift of the subsidiary's wealth, $\sigma$ represents the uncertainty induced by the hacking on the financial market impacting the portfolio value of the subsidiary with possible accident given by a Poisson random measures $\mu_P$, which intensity $\lambda$ depends on the compromised devices and the direct hacking activity, reflecting the L-hop modeling. { Unlike $\eta$, the Poisson measure $\mu_p$ represents discrete, observable, and sudden catastrophic cyber incidents (e.g., a major ransomware execution or a sudden data breach that triggers an immediate drop in value).
+While it is mathematically possible to model the arrivals of attacks affecting the SIR dynamics purely through jumps, separating the ambient ambiguity ($\eta$) from the discrete catastrophes ($\mu_p$) allows us to cleanly capture the dual nature of modern cyber threats. } Finally, Cyberattackers continuously evolve their tactics, techniques, and procedures.
 Attackers may exploit vulnerabilities or create novel attack patterns that were not present in the training data, leading to model uncertainty and ambiguity on their actions $\eta$.
 This issue is usually addressed by adopting a robust approach of the problem; see, for example, \cite{balter2023model,bielecki2014dynamic,vuca,moralhazardambiguity,sung2022optimal}.
 Let $(\eta, \mathbb{P})$ represent a probability model defined by the cyber attack, leading to the formulation of a Stackelberg bilevel stochastic optimization problem, which can be broadly outlined as follows:

 We call this problem $\mathbf{(2Mm-\sigma)}$ standing for bilevel Max-min optimization with ambiguity, $(IC-\sigma)$ is the incentive compatibility condition with ambiguity, $(R)$ is the reservation utility constraint, $U_P,U_A$ are the utility functions of the holding company and the subsidiary, respectively, $\xi$ represents the compensation proposed to the subsidiary, and $C_T,C_T^A$ represent the additional discontinuous costs incurred by the holding company and the subsidiary, respectively, as a result of cyber attacks.